Simon & Schuster: 1990s

-In 1990, The New York Times described Simon & Schuster as the largest book publisher in the United States with sales of $1.3 billion the previous year.
+In 1990, The New York Times described Simon & Schuster as the largest book publisher in the United States, with sales of $1.3 billion the previous year.
 That same year, Simon & Schuster acquired the children's publisher Green Tiger Press.

-In 1993, Simon & Schuster bought Macmillan (including Scribner's, Free Press, and Jossey-Bass), and changed its name to Paramount.
+In 1993, Simon & Schuster bought Macmillan (including Scribner's, Free Press, and Jossey-Bass), and changed its name to Paramount Publishing.
 Viacom then bought Paramount in 1994 and changed the name back to Simon & Schuster.
 Macmillan was acquired for US$552.8 million.
 Later that year, Snyder was suddenly fired from S&S and was replaced by the company's president and chief operating officer Jonathan Newcomb.
 Simon & Schuster then sold several peripheral assets, such as selling Charles E. Simon Co. to CDB Infotek.
 Gousha was sold to Rand McNally in 1996.

 In 1994, S&S acquired the software operations of Markt+Technik.
 Later that year, Simon & Schuster (through Paramount) launched a software publisher in partnership with Davidson & Associates named Simon & Schuster Interactive.
 The studio published video games such as Outlaw Golf, Deer Avenger, I.M.
 Meen, Chill Manor, EVE Online, and games based on Richard Scarry's characters.
 S&S Interactive shut down in 2003.

 In 1998, Viacom sold Simon & Schuster's educational operations (including Prentice Hall, Macmillan, and Jossey-Bass) to Pearson plc, the global publisher and then owner of Penguin and the Financial Times; Pearson then merged the operations with Addison-Wesley Longman to form Pearson Education.
-The professional and reference operations were sold to Hicks Muse Tate & Furst.
+Later, Pearson sold several of the acquired S&S divisions: first Appleton & Lange was divested to McGraw-Hill and Master Data Central was sold to Master Data Center.
+Then, Jossey-Bass was sold to John Wiley & Sons and the Bureau of Business Practice was sold to Wolters Kluwer.
+Subsequently, Macmillan Library Reference's children's imprints (Silver Burdett Press, Dillon Press, Crestwood House, Silver Press, New Discovery and Julian Messner) were closed.
+Then, Gale acquired Macmillan Library Reference (Charles Scribner's Sons Reference, Macmillan Reference, Thorndike Press, G.K.
+Hall, Twayne Publishers and Schirmer Books).
+Finally, IDG Books acquired Macmillan General Reference (including Frommer's, J.K.
+Lasser, Betty Crocker Cookbooks, Weight Watchers Dieting and Cookbooks and Howell House Pet Books but excluding Complete Idiot's Guides, which Pearson later transferred to Macmillan Computer Publishing under Alpha Books and currently part of Penguin Random House under Dorling Kindersley).